osixia/docker-keepalived/README.md

 ## Quick start

-This image require the kernel module ip_vs loaded on the host and need to be run with : --privileged --net=host
+This image require the kernel module ip_vs loaded on the host (`modprobe ip_vs`) and need to be run with : --cap-add=NET_ADMIN --net=host

-    docker run --privileged --net=host -d osixia/keepalived
+    docker run --cap-add=NET_ADMIN --net=host -d osixia/keepalived

 ## Environment Variables